 Cathey Graham Nickell is a speaker and author based in Houston, Texas.
-Her children’s picture book, Arthur Zarr’s Amazing Art Car, appeals to both children and adults and is award-winning.
+Her children’s picture books, Arthur Zarr’s Amazing Art Car, and Yazzy’s Amazing Yarn appeal to both children and adults and is award-winning.
 Cathey has a talent for finding niche stories.
 She tirelessly visits schools nationwide to inspire children to “be amazing” and to create their ideas.
 She has some amazing stories up her sleeve, so keep an eye on her future releases.

 Don’t you just feel for young Cathey in that moment she realizes her life is seemingly falling apart, and she is a single, unemployed mother?
 She thinks she doesn’t have help, is being slammed with surprises (we know she hates surprises), and yet, she has all the resources and solutions at her fingertips in the long run.
 Everything works out beautifully.